workflowproducts/envelope/src/man/man1/envelope.1.md

 `-p` or `--envelope-port=` or `envelope_port=`
        `Integer;` defaults to 8888
        This tells Envelope what port to listen on for browser requests.
+If the port starts with the string "unix:", then it is interpreted as a file path for a unix socket.

 `-j` or `--tls-cert=` or `tls_cert=`
 `-k` or `--tls-key=` or `tls_key=`